ferhke/SmartESS-proxy/README.md

 # SmartESS-proxy

-**SmartESS-proxy** is a bridge between the VictorMax WiFi Plug Pro and MQTT, designed to facilitate data transmission to Home Assistant (HASS) in addition to the native SmartESS cloud.
+**SmartESS-proxy** is a bridge between the VictorMax WiFi Plug Pro and MQTT, designed to facilitate data transmission to Home Assistant (HASS) or prometheus / grafana in addition to the native SmartESS cloud.

 ## Project Objective